IMG_1043

 Entering therapy can feel unfamiliar, even daunting.
 Kerry-Jane is committed to guiding young men through each step, ensuring they feel respected, supported, and empowered from the very first session.

-Kerry-Jane will explain what counselling is, what confidentiality means and will ask about school, friends, and get to know you.
-You will also have a chance to ask anything.
+Kerry‑Jane will explain what counselling involves, how confidentiality works, and will ask about your life, interests, school or work, friendships, and anything else that helps her get to know you.
+You’ll also have space to ask your own questions and say what you need.

 You will decide what to talk about and how fast to move.
 No topic is off-limits, and silence is okay too.